Skip to main content

 Inspect

 Competitive gap analysis — scans two sites concurrently, shows side-by-side scores, category-by-category winners, competitive gaps (checks where the competitor scored 20+ higher), and generated overtake fix code with projected scores after closing gaps.
 Use this when the user wants to benchmark against a competitor or when scan_site detects competitors in the AI Identity Card.
-Requires API key ($3.00 per call).
-If you get payment_required, tell the user to set AEO_API_KEY.
+Pay per call ($3.00) via x402 — USDC on Base or Solana.
+On payment_required, the response includes the full x402 payload with payTo/amount/asset.

 ParametersJSON Schema